ItoHiromu/Eusoc-Sim/README.md

   G:65, K:85, CASE_2:1
   G:101, K:121, CASE_1:1
   ```
-  This means that, the direct fitness of the first brood becomes zero in the 65th generation when K=85, and the first brood become whole life helper in the 101th generation when K=121.
+  This means that, the direct fitness of the first brood becomes zero in the 65th generation when K=85, and the first brood become whole life helper in the 101st generation when K=121.
-  In CASE_2, evolvability to eusociality is judged by the direct fitness of the first brood.
+  In CASE_2, evolvability to eusociality is judged by the direct fitness of the first brood (=0).
-  In CASE_1, evolvability to eusociality is judged by the appearance whole life helper.
+  In CASE_1, evolvability to eusociality is judged by the appearance of whole life helper.
   When CASE is displayed as "1", it means that the simulation reach to eusociality.
-  Note that, if colony fitness does not decrease from the previous generation, the simulation continues up to 200 generations.
+  Note that, if colony fitness does not decrease from the previous generation, the simulation continues to run up to 200 generations.

  * [Example 2] Output on console is displayed as below,
 (Major parameter set is F0=10; β=0.1; T=13; ε=0.2)